syncforynab/fintech-to-ynab/README.md

 ## Features
   - Push your Monzo transactions into YNAB in realtime
   - Automatically populate the category based on previous transactions
-  - Add emoji and hashtags to your YNAB transactions by default (can be disabled)
+  - Add 😃 🍏 emoji ✈️ 🇨🇦 and #hashtags to your YNAB transactions by default (can be disabled)
   - Automatically mark transactions as cleared (except for those in a foreign currency)

 ## Deployment notes